ldemp33/cs305_Mod5_Repo/README.md

 would allow players to be a futurisitc cyborg who fights aliens to save the human race.
 Something like this has never been done before at all, let alone any company named "Microsoft" or "Bungie".
 This game would feature the main hero "Boss Leader" in his unmistakable green space armor.

+## Licensing:
+This project will be using the [GNU Genrral Public License v3.0](https://github.com/nicknannen1129/cs305_Mod5_Repo/blob/main/LICENSE)